Can you help your child study for the SAT? Yes!

 Recommended: How Much Does GPA Matter When Applying to College?

 Keeping Things in Perspective

 Parental pep talks can help test-engrossed students to keep things in perspective.
 Although an SAT score is a significant factor in many college admissions decisions, it’s not the only (or primary) factor universities take into consideration when evaluating applicants.
 Most admissions committees review a student’s academic record, school and community involvement, personal statement, and letters of support.

-Some schools have even moved to a “test optional” admissions policy in recent years, including Wake Forest University, the University of Chicago, and Texas A&M University.
-(Students at those universities are not required to submit an SAT or ACT score with their application.)
+Some schools have even moved to a “test optional” admissions policy in recent years.
+This means students are not required to submit an SAT or ACT score with their application.
 Open communication about the college admissions process can help students to focus on the short-term tasks at hand.

 The SAT isn’t the only aspect of college planning students might want or need help with.
-Parents may be enlisted to lend a hand with determining a major, researching schools to apply to, making college visits, and completing applications.
-(They’ll also likely be asked to help with the college application costs.
-And, many students apply to more than one university.)
+You may be enlisted to lend a hand with researching schools to apply to, choosing a major, making college visits, and proof-reading essays and applications.

 SoFi Private Student Loans

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
 See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.